Looking for an immunity boost? We’ve got a super simple recipe that people have sworn by for millennia: Golden Milk!

-Perhaps the best part about golden milk is how easy it is to prep!
-There’s a good chance that you already have all of the ingredients hanging out in your cupboards, pantries, and refrigerator.
-Heat up your cup of milk, add in some turmeric and sugar to taste, and that’s literally it!
+The best part about golden milk is how easy it is to prep!
+There’s a good chance you already have all the ingredients in your pantry and fridge.
+Heat your cup of milk, add some turmeric and sugar to taste, and that’s all there is to it!
 Who knew being healthy could be so easy?

 Golden Milk Benefits

-According to PBS, India has been the largest consumer and exporter of turmeric since ancient times.
-The turmeric plant itself is only a little over two feet tall and grows both a flower and a stem underground, also known as a rhizome.
-Similar in nature to ginger, the root is ground into the rich gold powder we know as the turmeric spice.
+India has been the largest consumer and exporter of turmeric since ancient times.
+The turmeric plant is only slightly over two feet tall and grows a flower and an underground stem, also known as a rhizome.
+Like ginger, the root is ground into the rich gold powder we know as the turmeric spice.

-Turmeric has an impressive list of credentials when it comes to a healthy body as it has been shown to have a wide spectrum of biological actions.
-These include its anti-inflammatory, antioxidant, anticarcinogenic, antimutagenic, anticoagulant, antifertility, anti-diabetic, antibacterial, antifungal, antiprotozoal, antiviral, anti-fibrotic, antivenin, antiulcer, hypotensive and hypocholesterolemia activities, according to the International Journal of Pharmaceutical Sciences and Research.
+Turmeric has an impressive list of credentials for a healthy body as it has been shown to have a broad spectrum of biological benefits, including:

 Golden Milk Ingredients

-For this turmeric golden milk recipe, you’ll need the following basic ingredients:
+For this turmeric golden milk recipe, you’ll need the following essential ingredients:

 - Turmeric powder